Formal Security Analysis on dBFT Protocol of NEO: Security Analysis

 \begin{prf} This can be proved by the contradiction.
 From the case $F_0$, we can see that

-The equation means the signatures on state $L$ from malicious nodes $f$ are equal to that on state $R$ from the honest nodes $n-f$.
-So the consensus turns into the \textit{Viewchange}.
+The equation means the signatures on state $L$ from the malicious nodes $f$ are equal to that on state $R$ from the honest nodes $n-f$.
+Therefore, the consensus turns into the \textit{Viewchange}.
 At the next round, we can see that

 The consensus is still being blocked at the new round because the malicious nodes hold the $2f+1$ signatures in total.
-It causes another conflicts in the following round.
-The accumulated time $T$ by timer in the \textit{Viewchange} will roundly increase, which may leads to two results: \begin{itemize} \item System crash for exceeding the pre-configured tolerant time $T_0$, where $T>T_0$; or \item Being blocked for endless loop if there are no limitations on tolerant time, where $\lim_{k \to\infty} T = \infty$. \end{itemize} Intuitively, both of cases contradict to the conditions defined in Lemma \ref{lem-liveness}.
-Therefore, the dBFT protocol cannot satisfy the liveness, and it is consequently contradicts to the liveness in Definition \ref{def-liveness}.
-Thus, Theorem \ref{thm-liveness} is proved. \end{prf}
+It causes another conflict in the following round.
+The accumulated time $T$ by timer in the \textit{Viewchange} will roundly increase, which may leads to two results: \begin{itemize} \item[-] the system crash due to exceeding the pre-configured tolerance time $T_0$, where $T>T_0$; or \item[-] being blocked for an endless loop if there are no constraints on the tolerance time, where $\lim_{k \to\infty} T = \infty$. \end{itemize}